learning-software-engineering/learning-software-engineering.github.io/Topics/Teamwork.md

 Team members must update each other on their ideas, progress and any obstacles they might be facing in their work.
 Otherwise, there might be a drop in productivity and even a delay in the project.
 If a team member is facing issues it is important for them to discuss these with their co-workers as they might be able to help resolve the issue.

 Communication is integral for voicing your concerns to your team members.
-Team members should communciate their concerns with each other respectfully and resolve these concerns in a professional and constructive manner.
+Team members should express their concerns with each other respectfully and resolve these concerns in a professional and constructive manner.
 This maintains an important sense of accountability between the team members.

 [How to Approach a Co-Worker](https://adm.viu.ca/workplace-conflict/direct-discussion-how-approach-co-worker)